neterial-cloud/docs/Guides/cert-manager.md

             ingressClassName: nginx
 ```

-Fill the following fileds:
+Fill the following fields:

 * name: - issuer name
 * email: - email is required by Let's Encrypt and used to notify you of certificate expiration and updates
-* privateKeySecretRef: - name of the sercret
+* privateKeySecretRef: - name of the secret

 Install issuer: